 This idea of backing off in order to move forward, and the humorous way he talks about the “blind spot”, parallels core Taoist principles.

-For example, his comments about the “blind spot” are simply another way of saying, Not to know yet to think that one knows will lead to difficulty.
+For example, his comments about the “blind spot” are simply another way of addressing chapter 71’s, Not to know yet to think that one knows will lead to difficulty.
 His take on this also parallels chapter 70’s My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.

-I’d like to take this a little further though, and drill down deeper if I can.
-What causes the “blind spot”, and why does “sleeping on it” work, are questions that come to mind.
+What causes this “blind spot”, and why does “sleeping on it” work, are questions that crop up.
 No sooner do I wonder why, than the word ‘agenda’ comes to mind.
-My agenda, more than anything, blinds me to the big picture.
+An agenda blinds me to the big picture.
+The whole point of an agenda is that it narrows the focus of life to a linear plan safely ‘inside the box’.
 When I “sleep on it”, I am backing away from the urgency of my agenda for a while.
-That distance allows me to see more broadly and create a way around the current problem.
-That distance allows me to see more forest, rather than just trees; I can at least begin to peek around any blind spots I have.
+That distance allows me to see more broadly ‘outside the box’ and find a way around the current problem.
+That distance allows me to see more of the forest rather than just trees.

-The next question: what gives birth to my agenda in the first place?
-Clearly fear and need play a huge role.
-These two words address the core drivers of emotion.
-My agenda is born from my desires and ideals which are simply the thinking side of need(2).
-What I think blocks out or otherwise skew perception to favor these emotions – and voila I’ve created my person agenda, with serious blind spots sure to follow.
+The next question that comes to mind, what gives birth to my agenda in the first place?
+Clearly, fear and need play a central role.
+These primal emotions fuel an agenda born from my desires and ideals — the thinking side of need(2).
+What I think blocks out or otherwise skews perception to favor these emotions – and voila!
+I’ve created my personal agenda along with its inherent blind spots.

-How do I know when a blind spot is currently blinding me?
-Any stimuli out in the world that directly impacts my agenda, hidden or known, will produce symptoms.
-One of the most evident symptoms is anger, or its counter part flight (i.e., fight or flight).
-And beneath that, of course, lie my core fears and needs.
-Using any sign of anger as a symptom of a probable blind spot can tell me volumes about myself.
-Here is where the courage of self honesty comes in, and where the difficulty lies.
-Fortunately, difficult things in the world must have their beginnings in the easy.
-The “easy beginning”, in this case, is simply accepting that anger is a symptom of my “blind stop”, and therefore an essential eye-opener, if I really value being true to myself.
+How do I know when I have a blind spot?
+Any stimuli out in the world that directly affects my agenda, hidden or not, will produce symptoms.
+One of the most evident symptoms is anger, or its counterpart flight — fight or flight.
+Beneath that, of course, lie my primal fears and needs.
+Using any sign of anger as a symptom of a likely blind spot can speak volumes about me.
+Here is where the courage of self-honesty comes in, and where the difficulty lies.
+Fortunately, as chapter 63 notes, Difficult things in the world must have their beginnings in the easy.
+The ‘easy beginning’, in this case, is simply accepting that anger is a symptom of my blind spot, and therefore important, if I actually value being true to myself.

 Seeing past my blind spot is only half the journey.
 I also have what I’d call a “crippled spot”.
-Here, ironically, emotion is essential to ‘live true’, and practice what I preach.
-I call it will (though not “free will” mind you).
-This parallels Buddhas Eight Fold Path: First comes seeing my possible blind spot (Right Understanding, Right Mindfulness).
-Next comes remembering my possible blind spot (Right Attentiveness, Right Concentration), and finally comes living according to what I see (Right Effort, Right Speech, Right Action, Right Livelihood).
+Here, emotion is now essential to live true, and practice what I preach.
+Emotion creates the blind spot, yet ironically, I draw on emotion to drive me passed it.
+This parallels Buddhas Eight Fold Path: First comes seeing my possible blind spot (Right Comprehension).
+Next comes remembering my possible blind spot (Right Resolution, Right Thought), and finally comes the emotional will to live in accord with what I know (Right Effort, Right Speech, Right Action, Right Living).

-(2) Viewed more closely, desire seems to be a amalgamation of instinctive emotion (‘gut’ need) and thinking.
-Without that thinking side, we’d be moved by spontaneous need just like all other animals.
-Need (and its source spring, fear) is the driving force behind all action.
-Without it we’re dead — literally.
-It is the thinking side of desire we could (and should) have misgivings about.
-Thinking beats the drum of emotion, easily making mountains out of molehills (of need and fear).
+(2) Viewed more closely, desire seems to be an amalgamation of instinctive emotion — ‘gut’ need — and thinking.
+Without that thinking side, spontaneous need would move us just as it does for all other animals.
+Need, and its source spring fear, is a primal driving force in life.
+Without it, we’re dead — literally.
+Any misgivings we have, need to focus on the thinking side of desire.
+Thinking beats the drum of emotion, easily making mountains out of the molehills of need and fear.